survivejs/react-book/manuscript/02_developing_with_webpack.md

 As discussed we'll be using a custom `merge` function for sharing configuration between targets.
 Hit `npm i webpack-merge --save-dev` to add it to the project.
 Add `merge` stub as below.
 We'll expand these in the coming chapters.

+In order to improve debuggability of the application we can set up sourcemaps while at it.
+These allow you to get proper debug information at browser.
+You'll see exactly where an error was raised for instance.
+In webpack this is controlled through `devtool` setting.
+We can use decent defaults as follows:

 **webpack.config.js**

 ```javascript